dreamweaver3x/URL-shortener-server/README.md

 # how to run
 - Clone repository
 - Create database.
 You can use this command: `docker-compose exec pgdb psql -U db_user -c 'CREATE DATABASE URLcutter'`
-- Run the main file (check config in main.go, so you'r connection to database will be successful), you can use commands in makeFile
+- Run the main file (check config in main.go, so your connection to database will be successful), you can use commands in makeFile
 - Try to add new links in database